private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 the PRP.

-For validation, the prime field used is modulo the Mersenne prime 2<sup>61</sup>-1 validation.
+For validation, the prime field used is modulo the Mersenne prime 2<sup>61</sup>-1.
 Any sufficiently large prime can be used, but this value provides both good performance on 64-bit hardware and useful security margins for typical batch sizes; see TODO/below for an analysis of the batch size requirements and security properties that can be obtained by using this